 Although multicast session requests arrive to the network sequentially, it is possible that a new multicast session request arrives (at a different source node) before the previous multicast session terminates.
 That is, we may have multiple multicast sessions in the network at the same time.
 Our online MLR-MD algorithm (so does D-MIP algorithm) still works since it will consider multicast routing for each session independent from other on-going sessions in the network.
-Although multiple concurrent sessions do not pose any difficulty to our algorithm, it does introduce a subtle issue for accounting of total network lifetime.
-A logical approach to address this issue may be taken from the perspective of data volume that is being transmitted.
-As data transmission rate is common for all nodes (10 unit of data/time unit), the total amount of data that has been transmitted successfully by each multicast source node should be directly related to network lifetime calculation.
-Following this reasoning, any time overlap of multiple multicast communication sessions should be counted multiple times corresponding to the time overlap of multiple concurrent multicast sessions.
+Although multiple concurrent sessions do not pose any difficulty to our algorithm, they do introduce a subtle issue in the accounting of total network lifetime.
+A logical approach to address this issue is to consider data volume that is being transmitted.
+As data transmission rate is common for all nodes (10 units of data/time unit), the total amount of data that has been transmitted successfully by each multicast source node should be directly related to network lifetime calculation.
+Following this reasoning, any time overlap of multiple multicast communication sessions should be counted multiple times, corresponding to the time overlap of multiple concurrent multicast sessions.